 Tropes Related to Team Urameshi as a whole:

-- Almighty Janitor: The Spirit Detective title when compared to the Spirit Defense Force who are all at least A Class fighters.
-In fact the SDF is only called in where there's a Godzilla Threshold.
-And by the end of the series, the whole group with the possible exceptions of Genkai and Kuwabara, greatly surpass the SDF.
+- Almighty Janitor: The Spirit Detective title when compared to the Spirit Defense Force who are all at least A-Class fighters.
+In fact, the SDF is only called in when there's a Godzilla Threshold.
+And by the end of the series, the whole group with the possible exceptions of Genkai and Kuwabara greatly surpass the SDF.